 Adam: Man, I love the score for Eternal Sunshine of the Spotless Mind, written by Jon Brion.

 Who are three people that have inspired your music?

 Kari: Three people that inspired my music are Ariel (The Little Mermaid), Fiona Apple, and also this woman who fronted a country band at a dude ranch I stayed at when I was a kid.
 She was so incredible.

 If your house was burning down, what’s the one thing you would grab?

 Ben: My cats, Mikey and Louie.
 Do Mikey and Louie count as “one thing?”
 They better.

 Adam: The best videos I take are never planned!
 But so many fun things happen on tour.
 I love the new slow motion function on the iPhone so I will definitely utilize that.

 Best concert venue on earth?

-What’s the last video you shot on your phone?
+Tell us about the last video shot on your phone: